Creating healthy people and communities

 A minimum GPA of 2.5 is required to apply.

 Can the BSPH degree help towards earning a MPH degree at Loyola University Chicago?

 Yes.
 Thinking about earning your Master of Public Health (MPH)?
 The Parkinson School also offers a five-year, dual-degree to earn both your bachers and masters degree with the BSPH/MPH dual-degree program.

 No. However, if space is available, non-majors may enroll in public health courses.

 Are there concentrations with the BSPH in which students can focus their coursework?

 No. However, students may use their elective coursework to pursue other public health topics of interest, such as health care administration, global health, biostatistics, and environmental health.

 Loyola University Chicago Public Health Programs are accredited by the Council on Education for Public Health (CEPH).
 In March 2021, CEPH Board of Councilors acted to renew our BSPH and MPH programs' accreditation for a seven-year period.
-For a copy of our final self-study and/or the CEPH report, please contact Dr. Ruth Kafensztok at email@example.com.
+For a copy of our final self-study and/or the CEPH report, please email Dr. Ruth Kafensztok.